Life Is Strange

-Life Is Strange is a series of primarily episodic graphic adventure games published by Square Enix's External Studios.
+Life Is Strange is a series of adventure games published by Square Enix's External Studios.
 Created by Dontnod Entertainment, the series debuted with the eponymous first installment, which was released in five episodes throughout 2015.
-It was followed by prequel, Life Is Strange: Before the Storm, which was developed by Deck Nine and released in three episodes throughout 2017, with a downloadable content (DLC) bonus episode released in early 2018.
+It was followed by a prequel, Life Is Strange: Before the Storm, which was developed by Deck Nine and released in three episodes throughout 2017, with a downloadable content (DLC) bonus episode released in early 2018.
 The sequel Life Is Strange 2 and its spin-off The Awesome Adventures of Captain Spirit were developed by Dontnod and released between 2018 and 2019.
-A third main installment, Life Is Strange: True Colors, was released in its entirety on 10 September 2021.
-Additionally, a remastered collection of the original game and its prequel, was released in February 2022.
+A third main installment, Life Is Strange: True Colors, was developed by Deck Nine and released in its entirety on 10 September 2021.
+A fourth installment, Life Is Strange: Double Exposure, was developed by Deck Nine and released on October 29, 2024.
+Additionally, a remastered collection of the original game and its prequel was released in February 2022.

-The series has spawned a comic series set after one of the original game's possible endings, and an in-universe book detailing life at the fictional Blackwell Academy.
+The series has spawned a comic series set after one of the original game's possible endings, another comic series set after the ending of True Colors as well as an in-universe book and a planned television series.